Hamilton Housing Market Report

 Hamilton’s housing market has been a relatively affordable alternative to other markets in Ontario, such as the Toronto housing market, Mississauga housing market, and Brampton housing market, within close proximity of Toronto.
 Due to many homebuyers competing to buy a home in Hamilton during the pandemic, the average house price in the region crossed the $1M mark at the beginning of 2022.

-However, the mortgage rates increased significantly in the latter half of 2022 after the Bank of Canada hiked its policy rate as a measure to control inflation.
+However, the mortgage rates increased significantly in the latter half of 2022 after the Bank of Canada hiked its policy rate to control inflation.
 As a result, many homebuyers withdrew from the market, bringing a significant slowdown in sales and, consequently, a major drop in home prices.
-Homeowners unable to keep up with their mortgage payments have also been moving to sell their properties, raising the inventory levels in the market.
+Home prices continue to trend nearly 20% lower than the peak of February 2022.

 Looking Forward

-In accordance with the recent expectations, the BoC cut its policy rate by 0.25% in three consecutive meetings — June, July and September 2024.
-The BoC rate now stands at 4.25%, which was last seen at the beginning of 2023.
-The interest rate forecasts predict that the BoC might deliver two more rate cuts in 2024.
-While rate cuts are expected, mortgage rates will likely stay much higher than the 2020-2021 levels throughout the year and also into 2025.
-However, the buyers who have been waiting on the sidelines for some time may be motivated to make a move if the home prices continue to decline.
+In accordance with market expectations, the BoC recently delivered five policy rate cuts, with the most recent jumbo 0.50% cuts in October 2024 and December 2024.
+The BoC rate now stands at 3.25%.
+Interest rate forecasts predict that the BoC may deliver more rate cuts in the coming months.
+While rate cuts are expected, mortgage rates will likely stay much higher than the 2020-2021 levels for the foreseeable future, and we are unlikely to see such low mortgage rates again.

 Home Prices in Hamilton